-As we Bengalis are popular for our sweet tooth so we just can’t keep ourselves away from this delicious and aromatic khejur gurer payesh.
-This date palm jaggery is only available in winter, so to satisfy my craving, I store this gur in my freezer and prepare all nolen gurer recipes including this payesh throughout the year.
+As we Bengalis are popular for our sweet tooth so we just can’t keep ourselves away from this delicious and aromatic gurer payesh.
+This date palm jaggery is only available in winter, so to satisfy my craving, I store nolen gur and patali gur in my freezer in an airtight container and prepare all nolen gurer recipes throughout the year.

-Bengali eagerly waits when the season’s first nolen gur comes to the market and they will make different sweet recipes with it.
-Nolen gurer payesh, dudh puli, patishapta pitha, gokul pithe are common bengali style sweet recipes in poush parbon.
-Apart from this nolen gur er payesh recipe, nolen gurer rosogolla, nolen gurer ice cream, nolen gurer sandesh are also high on demand among bengali people.
+We Bengalis eagerly wait when the season’s first nolen gur comes to the market and they will make different sweets with it.
+Dudh puli, Nolen gurer payesh, Patishapta pitha, Gokul pithe, Choshir payesh are common sweet dishes prepared in Bengali’s Poush Parbon festival.
+Apart from this nolen gur er payesh, nolen gurer rosogolla, nolen gurer ice cream, nolen gurer Sandesh are also high on demand in Bengalis.

-People sometimes complain, for making this bengali payesh or rice kheer while they add gur or jaggery to the milk, it curdles.
+People sometimes complain, for making this nolen gurer payesh after adding gur or jaggery to the milk, it curdles.
 I advise them to add nolen gur or date palm jaggery, at last to this rice kheer or pudding just to avoid spoiling the milk.

 What is nolen gur or date palm jaggery and how it’s made?

 Date palm jaggery is nolen gur in our bengali language which is actually the sweet sap of date palm tree.
-That sweet sap is cooked or boiled for making this gur or jaggery.
+In our Bengali language, nolen gur is also known khejur gur as this gur prepared from the khejur tree (date palm tree) sap.
+That sweet sap is cooked or boiled for making nolen gur or date palm jaggery.
 Chilling days of winter are the only season to collect that sap.